Battle of Magenta: Aftermath

 On 8 June, Napoleon III and Victor Emmanuel II entered Milan, then Brescia a few days later.
 On 23–25 May, Prince Napoléon Bonaparte's V Corps landed at Livorno, and then entered Florence a week later, followed by Parma, and Modena.

 According to Frederick Schneid, "The defeat at Magenta spelled the end for Gyulay.
 He withdrew his army to the Chiese River east of Milan, and resigned on June 16."

 Legacy

-A dye producing the colour magenta was discovered in 1859, and was named after this battle, as was the Boulevard de Magenta in Paris.
+A dye producing the colour magenta was discovered in 1859, and was named after this battle (apocryphally, because it matched the colour of the blood-stained red trousers of the French soldiers' uniforms), as was the Boulevard de Magenta in Paris.